CI-Connect/connect-client/README.md

 $ nano tutorial.submit
 ````

 The submit file should contain the following.
-Replace "username" in the *grid_resource* line with your account name on RCC Connect.
+Replace "username" in the **grid_resource** line with your account name on RCC Connect.
 ````
 # The UNIVERSE defines an execution environment.
-Universe = grid
+universe = grid
 grid_resource = batch condor username@login.ci-connect.uchicago.edu

 # EXECUTABLE is the program your job will run.
 It's often useful